Wisconsin activates field hospital as COVID keeps surging

 The hospital will accept patients from across Wisconsin but is designed to provide low-level care, and it will accept only patients who have already been hospitalized elsewhere for at least 24 to 48 hours, according to the state Department of Administration.
 Patients who qualify will be transported to the facility by ambulance.
 The facility will not accept walk-ins.

-“The goal of this facility is to transition COVID-19 patients who are less ill out of hospitals and reserve hospital beds for patients who are more ill and in need of hospital-level care,” Evers’ office said in a statement.
+“The goal of this facility is to transition COVID-19 patients who are less ill out of hospitals and reserve hospital beds for patients who are more ill and in need of hospital-level care,” Evers’ office said.

 The hospital will be staffed by volunteers, state workers and National Guard members, DOA officials said.
 Patients will not be allowed to have visitors.